-This recipe is a little different from your everyday strawberry shortcake because instead of sugared sliced strawberries this is made with spiced strawberry rhubarb compote which is actually cooked and cooled.
-Which is nice because it doesn’t have to be done at the last minute while your guests are waiting for their dessert.
-Then I used half whole-wheat pastry flour in the shortcakes.
-Coconut Oil (instead of butter) gives them a slightly exotic flavor to go with the cardamom and spices in the compote.
-I also made these healthier by using a variation of a favorite EatingWell trick: I mixed whipped cream with non-fat Greek yogurt to lighten it up.
-This time I sweetened it with agave and added a pinch of cardamom too.
-I used that technique for this summer fruit trifle too.
+This recipe is a little different from your everyday strawberry shortcake because instead of sugared sliced strawberries this is made with a spiced strawberry rhubarb compote which is actually cooked and cooled ahead of time.
+This is nice because it doesn’t have to be done at the last minute while your guests are staring you down as they wait for their dessert.

 - 4 cups chopped rhubarb